 About six babies were in this hole in a Cottonwood tree, all vying for attention and tumbling over each other.
 The adults appeared to be common, or Brewer’s Blackbirds and are tireless parents.
 Feeding this hungry group is a full-time job!

 About six of these little roley-poleys landed in the snow underneath the feeders one recent winter day.
 They were puffed up against the cold, but appear to be broad-chested naturally.
-We have searched the bird reference guide to no avail.
-I have not observed them again and perhaps they were just blown off course in a storm.
-Maybe they will return for more sunflower seeds one day.
+We have searched the bird reference guide, but the answer came from a friend – thanks, Marilyn!

 America’s national bird, the Bald Eagle migrates from Canada and Alaska to winter in our area.
 They can be spotted throughout the year, but their numbers increase during winter.
 They are a massive bird, with a wing span of 7-8 feet.
 The mature Bald Eagles have a white head and tail.
 We see them along the highway, usually with a cluster of ravens, lunching on road kill deer, rabbit or other unfortunate animal.
 They perch high in the bare branches of trees for a vantage point to spot prairie dogs, rabbits, voles and whatever else they can make a meal of, including spring lambs which make them unpopular with local sheep ranchers.